GuillaumeSalhaGalvan/GuillaumeSalhaGalvan.github.io/index.md

 #### 2024

-Note: publications from 2023 and 2024 reflect my role as Research Coordinator at Deezer, where I mainly supervised projects.
+Note: publications from 2023 and 2024 reflect my role as Research Coordinator at Deezer, where I supervised projects.
 Consequently, I usually appear as the second or last author on these publications.

 - **vMF-exp: von Mises-Fisher Exploration of Large Action Sets with Hyperspherical Embeddings** <br>
 W. Bendada, <ins>G. Salha-Galvan</ins>, R. Hennequin, T. Bontempelli, T. Bouabça, T. Cazenave <br>